We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Another feature favorite among our lab testers was the built-in carrying handle for the tank, which doubles as a lock.

 Carpet cleaners are engineered to be safe, but it pays to take extra precautions when dealing with water and a plugged-in appliance.
-Whenever possible, plug your carpet cleaner into a GFCI outlet.
-This is a "ground fault circuit interrupter," and its job is to shut the power down if it detects abnormal current activity.
+Whenever possible, plug your carpet cleaner into a GFCI outlet, which will shut the power down if it detects abnormal current activity.

 As mentioned above, the Rug Doctor Deep Carpet Cleaner's two tanks aren't as large as some owners would like.
 But their wide openings make them easier to fill than some other carpet cleaner tanks on today's market.
 A convenient soap-measuring cap is included, but there's no water heater built in; you must use hot water from the tap.
 This isn't necessarily a drawback, but potential buyers should know that no on-board water heater is included.